 Migration

-There are 4 types of hummingbirds in the Pacific Northwest, once of which is the Anna’s.
+There are 4 types of hummingbirds common in the Pacific Northwest, once of which is the Anna’s.
 It is the only species that does not migrate south in search of warmer weather each year.
 The other 3 PNW species of hummingbirds are the Rufous, Calliope, and Black-chinned Hummingbirds.

 Conservation